mbelsis/PrivacyChatBox/README.md

 ### Initial Setup

-On first run, an admin user will be created with:
+**Important:** On first run, the application automatically creates an admin user:
-- Username: `admin`
+- Username: **`admin`**
-- Password: `admin`
+- Password: **`admin`**

+This default admin account is created by the `init_auth()` function in `auth.py`, which runs during application startup.
+The admin user has full access to all features, including user management.

-It's recommended to change this password immediately after first login.
+⚠️ **Security Warning:** It's strongly recommended to change this password immediately after your first login by going to the Admin panel > User Management.

 ## Usage